spectare/fakeidp/README.md

-    -b, --bind <bind>    Sets the host or IP number to bind to [default: 0.0.0.0] -p, --port <port>    Sets the port to listen to [default: 8080] -h, --host <url> Full base URL of the host the service is found, like https://accounts.google.com
+    -b, --bind <bind>    Sets the host or IP number to bind to [default: 0.0.0.0] -p, --port <port>    Sets the port to listen to [default: 8080] -h, --host <url> Full base URL of the host the service is found, like https://accounts.google.com -s, --static <folder> Sets the folder used to serve the static files from.

 ARGS:
     <keyfile>    Location of the RSA DER keypair as a file